-Indulging in music, the arts and other pursuits such as gardening, is a productive way to relieve stress and summon good vibes into your work space.
-Other virtual activities to incorporate in your remote operations that you and your team can enjoy are: holding movie nights, talent competitions, book clubs, bingo nights, and even inviting guest performers or speakers.
+Indulging in music, the arts, and other pursuits such as gardening, is a productive way to relieve stress and summon good vibes into your workspace.
+Other virtual activities to incorporate in the remote operations that you and your team can enjoy are holding movie nights, talent competitions, book clubs, bingo nights, and even inviting guest performers or speakers.

 Social interaction may be limited in remote work settings but they need not be difficult to do.
 The challenge is there but there are a lot of tools that we can use to make these happen and reap its benefits.

 The burden of making remote work effective falls mostly to the business owner.
-It is your responsibility, not just to ensure that operations go well, but more importantly, that the people you work with remain at their best in spite of the challenges.
+It is your responsibility, not just to ensure that operations go well, but more importantly, that the people you work with remain at their best despite the challenges.
 Some vital points to consider when managing a remote team are: